dmwm/DAS/doc/sphinx/das_logging.rst

 DAS logging DB
 ==============
-DAS logging DB holds information about all requests made to DAS.
-All records are stored `capped collection <http://www.mongodb.org/display/DOCS/Capped+Collections>`_ of Mongo DB.
+The DAS logging DB holds information about all requests made to DAS.
+All records are stored in a `capped collection <http://www.mongodb.org/display/DOCS/Capped+Collections>`_ of MongoDB.
 Capped collections are fixed sized collections that have a very high performance auto-LRU age-out feature (age out is based on insertion order) and  maintain insertion order for the objects in the collection.